CyberUltron-Nikhil/Cyberultron-AI/WAF and Anomaly_detection LLD/Readme.md

 This repository provides a FastAPI-based API for web security, focusing on Web Application Firewall (WAF) and anomaly detection capabilities:

 ShieldNet: Detects suspicious HTTP requests using a BERT-based classifier and generates WAF rules.

 PulseSense: Detects anomalous behavior using Isolation Forest and generates alert rules.

-The system processes HTTP request logs using a fine-tuned bert-base-uncased model for classification and leverages GPT-3.5-turbo to summarize the generated security rules.

 📦 Modules